Home /

 Twelve years ago a teacher told me that you should never start a sentence with the word "so."
 Ever since I've been terribly inhibited because it seems like every other sentence I write wants to start with that awful word.
 Was my teacher wrong, or have I in fact been subjugated by an oppressive regime of Grammar Police?

-Grammatically challenged in SF
+Grammatically challenged in SFDear Challenged,

 "So," as it might be used at the start of the sentence, is a conjunction that notes consequence.
 So a sentence that starts with "so" is probably an incomplete sentence.
 So what?
 So many people use incomplete sentences, and do so to good advantage, that your teacher was foolish to state this so absolutely.
 So let us push forward and write English freely and expressively and with pleasure.
 So say I. Sew buttons on your underwear.